 Eligible academic staff, as specified in the Eligibility section of the Outside Studies Program (Higher Education) Policy, who apply for OSP will have their applications competitively considered by the School OSP Committee chaired by the Dean of School against the objectives and priorities of the School and the University.

-The membership of the Faculty OSP Committee will be as follows:
+The membership of the School OSP Committee will be as follows:

-- A member of the professoriate external to the Faculty, approved by the Deputy Vice-Chancellor (Academic).
+- A member of the professoriate external to the School, approved by the Deputy Vice-Chancellor (Academic).

-- The terms of reference of the Faculty OSP Committees shall be to:
+- The terms of reference of the School OSP Committees shall be to: